MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplication.md

   - `[PublicClient <IMicrosoftGraphPublicClientApplication>]`: publicClientApplication
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
   - `[PublisherDomain <String>]`: The verified publisher domain for the application.
 Read-only.
+For more information, see How to: Configure an application's publisher domain.
+Supports $filter (eq, ne, ge, le, startsWith).
   - `[RequiredResourceAccess <IMicrosoftGraphRequiredResourceAccess[]>]`: Specifies the resources that the application needs to access.
-This property also specifies the set of OAuth permission scopes and application roles that it needs for each of those resources.
+This property also specifies the set of delegated permissions and application roles that it needs for each of those resources.
 This configuration of access to the required resources drives the consent experience.
+No more than 50 resource services (APIs) can be configured.
+Beginning mid-October 2021, the total number of required permissions must not exceed 400.
 Not nullable.
+Supports $filter (eq, not, ge, le).
     - `[ResourceAccess <IMicrosoftGraphResourceAccess[]>]`: The list of OAuth2.0 permission scopes and app roles that the application requires from the specified resource.
-      - `[Id <String>]`: The unique identifier for one of the oauth2PermissionScopes or appRole instances that the resource application exposes.
+      - `[Id <String>]`: The unique identifier of an app role or delegated permission exposed by the resource application.
+For delegated permissions, this should match the id property of one of the delegated permissions in the oauth2PermissionScopes collection of the resource application's service principal.
+For app roles (application permissions), this should match the id property of an app role in the appRoles collection of the resource application's service principal.
-      - `[Type <String>]`: Specifies whether the id property references an oauth2PermissionScopes or an appRole.
-Possible values are Scope or Role.
+      - `[Type <String>]`: Specifies whether the id property references a delegated permission or an app role (application permission).
+The possible values are: Scope (for delegated permissions) or Role (for app roles).
     - `[ResourceAppId <String>]`: The unique identifier for the resource that the application requires access to.
 This should be equal to the appId declared on the target resource application.
   - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
-Supported values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount, PersonalMicrosoftAccount.
+The possible values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount (default), and PersonalMicrosoftAccount.
 See more in the table below.
+Supports $filter (eq, ne, not).
   - `[Spa <IMicrosoftGraphSpaApplication>]`: spaApplication
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
   - `[Tags <String[]>]`: Custom strings that can be used to categorize and identify the application.
 Not nullable.
+Supports $filter (eq, not, ge, le, startsWith).
   - `[TokenEncryptionKeyId <String>]`: Specifies the keyId of a public key from the keyCredentials collection.
 When configured, Azure AD encrypts all the tokens it emits by using the key this property points to.
 The application code that receives the encrypted token must use the matching private key to decrypt the token before it can be used for the signed-in user.
   - `[TokenIssuancePolicies <IMicrosoftGraphTokenIssuancePolicy[]>]`:
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.
     - `[IsOrganizationDefault <Boolean?>]`: If set to true, activates this policy.
 There can be many policies for the same policy type, but only one can be activated as the organization default.
 Optional, default value is false.
     - `[Description <String>]`: Description for this policy.
+Required.
     - `[DisplayName <String>]`: Display name for this policy.
+Required.
     - `[DeletedDateTime <DateTime?>]`:
     - `[Id <String>]`: Read-only.
   - `[TokenLifetimePolicies <IMicrosoftGraphTokenLifetimePolicy[]>]`: The tokenLifetimePolicies assigned to this application.
+Supports $expand.
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.
     - `[IsOrganizationDefault <Boolean?>]`: If set to true, activates this policy.
 There can be many policies for the same policy type, but only one can be activated as the organization default.
 Optional, default value is false.
     - `[Description <String>]`: Description for this policy.
+Required.
     - `[DisplayName <String>]`: Display name for this policy.
+Required.
     - `[DeletedDateTime <DateTime?>]`:
     - `[Id <String>]`: Read-only.
+  - `[VerifiedPublisher <IMicrosoftGraphVerifiedPublisher>]`: verifiedPublisher
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[AddedDateTime <DateTime?>]`: The timestamp when the verified publisher was first added or most recently updated.
+    - `[DisplayName <String>]`: The verified publisher name from the app publisher's Partner Center account.
+    - `[VerifiedPublisherId <String>]`: The ID of the verified publisher from the app publisher's Partner Center account.
   - `[Web <IMicrosoftGraphWebApplication>]`: webApplication
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[HomePageUrl <String>]`: Home page or landing page of the application.